robalexdev/uuidv8-xkcd-221/README.rst

 The author of the XKCD webcomic, Randall Munroe, rolled a fair dice when developing his random number algorithm.
 However, more information is needed to understand what properties this dice had.
-Randall's comics clearly demonstrate that he [knows about securely generating random numbers](https://xkcd.com/2626/) and may have access to [dice with exotic properties](https://xkcd.com/708/).
+Randall's comics clearly demonstrate that he `knows about securely generating random numbers <https://xkcd.com/2626/>`__ and may have access to `dice with exotic properties <https://xkcd.com/708/>`__.

 But seriously, no, it's not a cryptographically secure random number generator.